|Registration||Workshops||Hotel||Program||For Panelists||St. Louis: To & Around||More Questions?|

 Qiu Xiaolong, author of the award-winning Inspector Chen series of mystery novels and translator of two books of classical Chinese

-Laura Miller, Professor of Japanese Studies & Anthropology, University of St. Louis.
+Laura Miller, Professor of Japanese Studies & Anthropology, University of Missouri-St. Louis.

 Co-editor of Modern Girls on the Go: Gender, Mobility, and Labor in Japan, currently working on Japanese Girl Stuff.